Semialgebraic methods and generalized sum-product phenomena: Introduction

-\meno By standard model-theoretic transfer, the analogues of Theorem~\ref{thm:main} and \ref{thm:sym} also hold for all algebraically closed fields and real closed fields.
-With some basic Galois theory, modified versions where ``exactly'' is replaced by ``at least'' in the statement of these two theorems can be obtained for all fields of characteristic $0$.
+\meno By standard model-theoretic transfer, the analogues of Theorems~\ref{thm: new main}, \ref{thm:main}, and~\ref{thm:sym} also hold for all algebraically closed fields and real closed fields.
+With some basic Galois theory, modified versions where ``exactly one of the cases holds'' is replaced by ``at least one of the cases holds'' in the statement of these three theorems can be obtained for all fields of characteristic $0$.
 Proposition~\ref{prop: transfer} covers both these results.
-This also has some ramifications for large positive characteristic; see Remark~\ref{rem: ending}.

-\meno We note that the exponent $5/4$ in Theorem~\ref{thm:main} and Theorem~\ref{thm:sym} should not be optimal.
-Analogous to the Erd\H os--Szemer\'edi sum-product conjecture, it is natural to expect strengthenings of the above two theorems to exponents $r$ arbitrarily close to $2$.
-While this might not be a realistic target at the moment, crossing the $4/3$ threshold in the exponent might be interesting and feasible in view of results by Solymosi~\cite{Solymosisolo}, Konyagin and Shkredov~\cite{KoSh1,KoSh2}, Rudnev, Shkredov, and Stevens~\cite{RuShSt}, and Shakan~\cite{Shakan}.
+Our results also have some ramifications for fields with large positive characteristic.
+Results in the same direction for fixed finite fields were obtained by Tao~\cite{Tao} using an algebraic regularity lemma.
+See Remark~\ref{rem: ending} for the related discussion.